SaaS Finance Metrics Benchmarks

 Different SaaS business models require emphasis on different metrics:

-Usage-Based SaaS: Companies billing based on consumption (AWS, Twilio) rather than seats have unique metrics.
-Key metrics include: consumption growth rate, gross margin (usage-based often has infrastructure costs scaling with revenue), dollar-based net revenue retention, and cohort consumption patterns.
+consumption growth rate, gross margin (usage-based often has infrastructure costs scaling with revenue), dollar-based net revenue retention, and cohort consumption patterns A fractional CFO can help you navigate accounting services in this area.

 Common SaaS Metric Mistakes